Friends of the Harris Garden

 'For me it’s a lovely large area in the centre of the city, it is something for the whole family, there is lots to learn' - Heather Skinner, Plant Heritage County Organiser

-- Under the Turkey Oaks you will find the stream, with spring and summer plants, flowing into the pool.
+- Under the Turkey Oaks you will find the stream flowing through small pools into the pond.
+It has spring and summer planting on its banks.